 Room tip: 166 Cradock is a personal favourite ‒ a comfortable three-bedroom cottage with a large walled garden.
 But if you want a pool, book 54 Middle Street or 6 Parsonage Street (both two-bedroom cottages); the houses with pools don’t cost extra.

 Small and self-contained, this cottage sits in a pleasant garden in the heart of Nieu-Bethesda.
-We recommend you have a braai on the patio and watch the sunset before being dazzled by the starry night sky.
+Have a delcious braai on the patio and watch the sunset before being dazzled by the famously starry night sky.

 Contact: Tel 0422433628, glenavonfarm.co.za